Lifemark – Clinical Psychologist – Mental Health Lead, Ontario – Toronto, ON

 • Contributes to service planning and development and to the general operation of the clinical program and hospital by attending program clinical and staff meetings, and serving on committees and working groups as required to plan, evaluate and enhance services

-Why Work at Providence Care Community Teams
+Why Work at Providence Care Hospital:

 • Committed to people centred approach to care delivery

-• Competitive salaries with percentage in lieu of benefits & vacation
+• Competitive salaries with excellent full-time benefits

-• Employee and Family Assistance Program
+• Employee & Family Assistance Program

 • Education, mentorship and bursary opportunities